“Be like water making its way through cracks. Do not be assertive, but adjust to the object, and you shall find a way around or through it.”

 Up Cardiac, I pushed the pace and slightly distanced the others.
 As the World Champ climb starts with Cardiac and is followed immediately by a technical rock section finishing off with Hammerhead, you don’t have any time to recover.
 Going a little bit too hard on Cardiac put me over the limit and I started making small mistakes.
 I came up to the Hammerhead section with way too much speed and slid on the deep dust on the entry.
 I was way off line but somehow pin balled my way through and came out the other side unscathed.
 I then took some deep breaths and pressed on down the Luge.
 Over the next few laps some stuff probably happened, but like Ricky Bobby (Talladega nights) I too, felt like I was on a spaceship.

-Not to fear, nothing untoward happened.
-It’s just hard to remember things when you are trying to hold a heart rate of 180bpm+ for an hour and a half.
 On the closing laps, I caught a glimpse of Mark Tupalski (TORQ) through the trees.
 Gaps are tough to gauge on the Stromlo trails with so many obstacles and switchbacks populating the space.
 But wishful thinking led me to believe I was closing in.
 I started to cramp as I climbed Cardiac for the final time, but could see Mark so I pushed on.
 Once over the top, I knew it was downhill all the way, which would make closing the gap a lot harder.
 I pushed it till the line but the gap held.
 After only finishing two XCO races on the lead lap all last year, placing 9th was pretty smashing.
 Although not where I want to be, it is on the way, so that will do for now.

 Sunday was the Rockytrail AMB 100 marathon event.
 Having not done many XCO events in the past few months, I chose to do the 33 km option.
 Being a similar length.
 As usual Rocky Trail had set a fantastic lap, which encompassed close to every track on the hill.
 Up the main trunk climb, I was accompanied by two juniors, Ben Metcalfe and Bryan Dunkin.
 We stuck together over the back and it wasn’t until the “Fire Road of Pain” that I was alone.
 That climb is aptly named.